dmitri-blinov/commons-jexl/README.md

 + Return statement expression can be omitted, implying `null` as a result

-+ Local variables can be declared strongly typed by using java primitive types `int i = 0`
++ Local variables can be declared strongly typed by using java class or primitive types `int i = 0`

 + Local variables can be declared final `final var i = 0`